NaumanHSA/ocr-data-toolkit/README.md

 - Fork the repo and create a branch for your feature or bugfix.
 - Add tests and documentation for new features.
 - Open a pull request describing your changes.

-We are especially interested in:
-- Expanding multilingual capabilities
-- Adding new and realistic augmentations
-- Making the toolkit easier to use for the community

 ---

 ## License